Filthy Rich & Catflap: Summary

-During the run of the series Richie kills several milkmen, Eddie blackmails Richie with a paternity suit scam, Ralph gets sent to prison and hanged, Richie is blackmailed by the Nolan Sisters, they spoof newspaper tycoon Rupert Murdoch and feature bodyguards wearing Federation Stormtrooper uniforms that previously featured in the sci-fi show Blake's 7.
+During the run of the series Richie kills several milkmen, Eddie blackmails Richie with a paternity suit scam, Ralph gets sent to prison and hanged, Richie is blackmailed by The Nolans, they spoof newspaper tycoon Rupert Murdoch and feature bodyguards wearing Federation Stormtrooper uniforms that previously featured in the sci-fi show Blake's 7.
 Richie appeared as a guest on a panel game called Ooer!!
-Sounds a Bit Rude!, which bore more than a passing resemblance to the BBC quiz show Blankety Blank.
+Sounds a Bit Rude!, which bore more than a passing resemblance to the BBC quiz show Blankety Blank (which itself is mentioned several times throughout the show).
 Richie finally becomes famous by slandering everyone in showbiz and becoming the only person censors deem clean enough to host every show on television (precisely everybody, from the "A-list" names down to the entire cast of Grange Hill).
-This leads to a song-and-dance routine from Richie, celebrating the fact that, in his words, he has "made it!"
+This leads to a song-and-dance routine from Richie, celebrating the fact that, in his words, he has "made it!".

-As well as the Nolans, other people appearing as "themselves" included Midge Ure and Anne Diamond (then an anchor woman for breakfast TV station TV-am; it was rare at that time for the BBC to mention rival channels).
+As well as the Nolans, other people appearing as "themselves" included Midge Ure and Anne Diamond (then an anchor woman for breakfast TV station TV-am).
 The show also featured cameos by Barbara Windsor, Lynda Bellingham and Jools Holland.
 Contemporaries from the alternative comedy scene who also appeared include Stephen Fry, Hugh Laurie, Helen Lederer, Gareth Hale, Norman Pace, Arthur Smith, Mel Smith, Chris Barrie, Lee Cornes, David Baddiel, Andy de la Tour, John Bird and Harry Enfield.
 Many of these guests had previously appeared in The Young Ones.

 Episodes

+All episodes directed by Ed Bye and Paul Jackson.
+All episodes written by Ben Elton, with additional material by Rik Mayall.